ipfs-shipyard/ipfs-primer/files-on-ipfs/lessons/pin-files.md

 ### Step 1: Create the file you're going to add and pin

 Create a file called `foo.txt` and put the text "ipfs rocks" in it.
-You can do this on the command line with this command:
+Here is an easy way to do this on the command line:

 ```sh
 $ echo "ipfs rocks" > foo.txt